AitoDotAI/kickstart/README.md

 	...
   ]'
 ```
-Repeat the process for each table you wish to upload data to.
+Repeat the process for each table you wish to upload data into.
 To view the content of the “users” table, you may use:
 ```
 curl --request POST \
   --url https://your-env-name.api.aito.ai/api/v1/_query \